kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod.md

 ## Test Scenario 1: Without any server restarts/crash

+In this test scenario, the normal behaviour of NATS was tested without any server restarts or crash.
+The goal of was to check that there is no event loss in case of high event throughput.

 ### Run ID: 7/6/2022T13:23 [Simple NATS with JetStream Disabled] (Duration: 10m, Event Rate: 150rps)

 > **NOTE:** This is the only test run with JetStream disabled.
 All the other tests were done with JetStream enabled.